LucasB25/Eagle-Bot-List-v2/README.md

   token `You should know why you need this or you won't go to this repo` [Get or create bot here](https://discord.com/developers/applications)
 - Mongodb
   URI `for custom prefix` [MongoDB](https://account.mongodb.com/account/login)
-- Your ID `for eval command.
-It's dangerous if eval accessible to everyone`
 - Configure your Recaptcha [Recaptcha](https://www.google.com/recaptcha/admin/create)

 ## 🚀 Installation from source